sjamgade/monasca-autoscaling/heatintro.md

 ---
-## Some of the resouce groups relevant today for us is:
+## Some of the resouce groups relevant today for us are:
 - *OS::Heat::AutoScalingGroup*
 - *OS::Heat::ScalingPolicy*
 - *OS::Monasca::Notification*